 2. Alcatraz ER (Shibuya)

-I don’t normally do nightlife when travelling, due to inevitable brain mush, but with all the sakuras and cuteness over the past few days I was desperate for something different.
+(Now closed) I don’t normally do nightlife when travelling, due to inevitable brain mush, but with all the sakuras and cuteness over the past few days I was desperate for something different.
 Plus I thought I’d show Fanfan just how I feel, when forced to stare into too many cute, cream puff eyes.
 We are in the Shibuya area (which is always convenient) where we find ourselves at Alcatraz ER for a romantic night, locked in a cell, drinking cocktails from blood transfusion packs and out of dead people’s skulls (Brain Shock).
 Fanfan had originally ordered the ‘Soul Charge’ but backtracked when she found that the added ingredient was an actual ‘slap in the face’ (the menu is in Japanese so we had it translated).
 In the end we went for the nicer options on the menu with my beer served in urinals, and food in bedpans.
 Ever wanted a drink stirred by a vibrator?
 In total we spend around 3,671 Yen, including a 500 Yen table charge per person.
 This includes one drink each (two in total) and snacks of karaage chicken, and edamame green beans.
 Admittedly there is more giggling than screaming going on, but we still leave fairly quickly as Fanfan felt “weird and uncomfortable”.
 Plus there were no Totoros.

 3. Pom Pom Purin Cafe (Harajuku)